SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2013-07-19-syncfusions-succinctly-series-of-free-ebooks.markdown

 ![src=]()

-As if that were not enough, there is more.&nbsp; Seems [Syncfusion](http://www.syncfusion.com/?UTM_medium=simonblogreview) are really in the giving spirit this month and in celebration for all their efforts and free ebooks they are also offering three lucky readers one of their premium essentials products for FREE ( **excluding** the Enterprise edition)
+As if that were not enough, there is more.
+Seems [Syncfusion](http://www.syncfusion.com/?UTM_medium=simonblogreview) are really in the giving spirit this month and in celebration for all their efforts and free ebooks they are also offering three lucky readers one of their premium essentials products for FREE ( **excluding** the Enterprise edition)

-All you have to do (same as with the Succinctly books) is comment [on my Dark Genesis blog](http://wp.me/p3o0M2-Pl) leaving a mail address that [Syncfusion](http://www.syncfusion.com/?UTM_medium=simonblogreview) can contact you on and **THREE** lucky winners will be chosen to receive an essentials package of their choice from the list below&nbsp; **(one per winner)** :
+All you have to do (same as with the Succinctly books) is comment [on my Dark Genesis blog](http://wp.me/p3o0M2-Pl) leaving a mail address that [Syncfusion](http://www.syncfusion.com/?UTM_medium=simonblogreview) can contact you on and **THREE** lucky winners will be chosen to receive an essentials package of their choice from the list below  **(one per winner)** :

 - [ASP.NET](http://www.syncfusion.com/products/aspnet?UTM_medium=simonblogreview)
 - [ASP.NET MVC](http://www.syncfusion.com/products/aspnet-mvc?UTM_medium=simonblogreview)